spotDL/spotify-downloader/docs/source/download-tracks.rst

 -----------------------

 ..
 IMPORTANT::
-    It is recommened to use Spotify URIs for downloading tracks as it guarantees that the track exists on Spotify which allows the tool to always fetch the accurate metadata.
+    It is recommended to use Spotify URIs for downloading tracks as it guarantees that the track exists on Spotify which allows the tool to always fetch the accurate metadata.